 CLEVELAND, OH | November 15, 2022

-The 2022 “State of Lung Cancer” report reveals that Ohio ranks 5th in the nation for treatment rates.
-The American Lung Association’s 5th annual report, released today, highlights the toll of lung cancer in Ohio and examines key indicators including new cases, survival, early diagnosis, surgical treatment, lack of treatment and screening rates.
+The 2022 “State of Lung Cancer” report reveals that Michigan ranks 39th in the nation for early diagnosis of lung cancer.
+The American Lung Association’s 5th annual report, released today, highlights the toll of lung cancer in Michigan and examines key indicators including new cases, survival, early diagnosis, surgical treatment, lack of treatment and screening rates.

-Nationally, the “State of Lung Cancer” report shows continued progress for lung cancer survival.
-The lung cancer five-year survival rate is now 25% and increased 21% from 2014 to 2018.
-Here in Ohio, the lung cancer survival rate is below the national average at 23.1%.
 The report also highlights that people of color who are diagnosed with lung cancer face worse outcomes compared to white Americans, including lower survival rate, less likely to be diagnosed early, less likely to receive surgical treatment and more likely to receive no treatment.
-In Ohio, Black Americans are least likely to receive surgical treatment.
+In Michigan, Indigenous Peoples are most likely to be diagnosed with lung cancer.

 “Lung cancer screening is key to early diagnosis, and early diagnosis saves lives.
-Unfortunately, here in Ohio, not enough people are getting this lifesaving screening,” said Ken Fletcher, Advocacy Director at the American Lung Association.
-“We all can help reduce the burden of lung cancer in Ohio.
+Unfortunately, here in Michigan, not enough people are getting this lifesaving screening, including Indigenous Peoples,” said Ken Fletcher, Advocacy Director at the American Lung Association.
+“We all can help reduce the burden of lung cancer in Michigan.
 If you are eligible for lung cancer screening, we encourage you to speak with your doctor about it.
 If a loved one is eligible, please encourage them to get screened.”

 Currently, 14.2 million Americans meet the US Preventive Services Task Force guidelines for screening.
 Under these guidelines, a person is eligible for lung cancer screening if they are between 50-80 years of age, have a 20 pack-year history (1 pack/day for 20 years, 2 packs/day for 10 years) and are a current smoker, or have quit within the last 15 years.
 Find out if you are eligible for lung cancer screening at SavedByTheScan.org.